-You can use Google Calendar Connector for HCL Notes (GCCIN, formerly Google Calendar Connector for IBM Notes) to let users share calendar availability between Calendar and Notes.
-It’s ideal if you’re migrating to G Suite from HCL Notes, and you have users who want to view whether other Notes and Google users are available for meetings during the migration period.
+You can use Google Calendar Connector for HCL Notes (GCCHN) to let users share calendar availability between Google Calendar and Notes.
+It’s ideal if you’re migrating to Google Workspace from HCL Notes, and you have users who want to view whether other Notes and Google users are available for meetings during the migration period.

-- Notes—When you add an attendee to a Calendar event, GCCIN contacts the Domino web service.
+- Notes—When you add an attendee to a Google Calendar event, GCCHN contacts the Domino web service.
 It accesses the Notes busytime store and returns the information to Google.
 Using that information, you can view whether the Notes' attendee is available for a meeting.

-- Calendar—GCCIN contacts Calendar every hour to extract meeting information.
+- Calendar—GCCHN contacts Google Calendar every hour to extract meeting information.
 Using that information, it updates the Notes systems with the Google data, and you can view whether the Calendar attendee is available for an event.

 Contains the configuration information.
 It's made up of the following agents: